petaverse-cloud/pv-docs-site/docs/petority/4_devices/2_device-pairing.md

 title: Device Pairing
 ---

-# A Comprehensive Guide to Device Pairing and Pet Care with Wagguracy
+# A Comprehensive Guide to Device Pairing and Pet Care with WAGGURACY
-Wagguracy is your go-to solution for advanced pet tracking and monitoring.
+WAGGURACY is your go-to solution for advanced pet tracking and monitoring.

 Whether you want to ensure your furry companion’s safety or closely monitor their health, here is a step-by-step guide to pairing your device, setting up a Home Fence, and providing top-notch care for your pet.